Institutional Revolutionary Party: Political turmoil and decline of power

 In 1990, Peruvian writer Mario Vargas Llosa called the government under the PRI la dictadura perfecta ("the perfect dictatorship").
 Despite that perception, a major blow came with the assassination of the 1994 PRI candidate Luis Donaldo Colosio, the first high-level assassination since that of president-elect Alvaro Obregón in 1928, which led to Calles forming the PRN to deal with the political vacuum.
-President Carlos Salinas de Gortari designated Colosio's campaign director, Ernesto Zedillo Ponce de Leon, as the new PRI candidate, who was subsequently elected.
+President Carlos Salinas de Gortari designated Colosio's campaign director, Ernesto Zedillo Ponce de León, as the new PRI candidate, who was subsequently elected.
 The 1994 elections were the first Mexican presidential election monitored by international observers.

 A number of factors, including the 1994 economic crisis in Mexico, caused the PRI to lose its absolute majority in both chambers of the federal congress for the first time in 1997.

 After several decades in power the PRI had become a symbol of corruption and electoral fraud.
 The conservative National Action Party (PAN) became a stronger party after 1976 when it obtained the support from businessmen after recurring economic crises.
 Consequently, the PRI's left wing separated and formed its own party, the Party of the Democratic Revolution (PRD) in 1989.